serverless/serverless/test/README.md

 As `runServerless` tests are expensive, it's good to ensure a _minimal_ count of `runServerless` runs to test given scope of problems.
 Ideally with one service example we should cover most of the test cases we can (good example of such approach is [ALB health check tests](https://github.com/serverless/serverless/blob/80e70e7affd54418361c4d54bdef1561af6b8826/lib/plugins/aws/package/compile/events/alb/lib/healthCheck.test.js#L18-L127))

+When creating a new test, it is an established practice to name the top-level describe after the path to the file, as shown in [AWS Kafka tests](https://github.com/serverless/serverless/blob/b36cdf2db6ee25f7defe6f2c02dd40e1d5cb65c4/test/unit/lib/plugins/aws/package/compile/events/kafka.test.js#L10).

 ### Existing test examples:

 - [Run against config passed inline](https://github.com/serverless/serverless/blob/73107822945a878abbdebe2309e8e9d87cc2858a/lib/plugins/aws/package/lib/generateCoreTemplate.test.js#L11-L14)